hrkeni/oregon-trail/README.md

 ## Features

-- 🔍 **Web Scraping**: Automatically extract listing details from Zillow URLs
+- 🔍 **Multi-site Scraping**: Automatically extract listing details from Zillow, Trulia, Rent.com, Apartments.com, Craigslist, and Redfin
-- 📝 **Manual Input**: Add listings manually when scraping isn't possible
+- 🔄 **Smart Updates**: Updates existing listings instead of creating duplicates when re-scraping the same URL
 - 📊 **Google Sheets Integration**: Save all listings to a shared spreadsheet
 - 👥 **Collaboration**: Share the sheet with your partner for joint review
 - 📋 **CLI Interface**: Easy-to-use command line interface